How to cook black-eyed peas video

 In most of the US, black-eyed peas have got to be eaten on New Year’s Day to ensure prosperity and good luck in the coming year.
 Add some greens to your New Year’s Day menu and there’s all your money, too.

-I’m pretty sure it’s superstition, since by now I should be utterly swimming in gold coins and heating my personal blimp with a fireplace that runs exclusively on 100-dollar-bills.
+And I’m pretty sure it is all superstition, since by now I should be utterly swimming in gold coins and heating my personal blimp with a fireplace that runs exclusively on 100-dollar-bills.
 But I am instead typing on a 6-year-old laptop with a busted mousepad and wearing a blanket because I can’t afford to run the G.D. heater.
 So, basically, I’m saying don’t count on eating a bowl of peas to make you rich.